-First summer session (June 6–July 6, 2017).
-The Welcome Dinner will be on Monday, June 5th, and classes will start on June 6th.
-The last day of classes will be on Thursday, July 6th, and the Closing Ceremony will be held that night.
-You should plan to attend both the Welcome Dinner and the Closing Ceremony.
+First summer session.
+The Welcome Dinner will be on Monday, June 4th, and classes will start on June 5th.
+The last day of classes will likely be on Tuesday, July 3rd, and the Closing Ceremony will be held that night.
+You must attend both the Welcome Dinner and the Closing Ceremony.

 How do I apply for the Pre-Law Academy?

 To apply, simply complete the application that is located on the Pre-Law Academy website, http://www.depts.ttu.edu/advising/prelaw/academy/.
+The application will be available on October 1st.
 Submit the application to Dr. Katie Langford, along with a resume and at least one letter of recommendation (which should be from a professor or an employer, not from a family member or close family friend).
 Dr. Langford's office is Media & Communication 1016.
 After your application materials are received, you will be contacted for an interview.
-For an early decision, you must apply on or before Friday, November 18, 2016.
+For an early decision, you must apply on or before Friday, November 17, 2017.

 When will I find out if I am accepted?

 If you apply before November 17, 2017, you will be notified of the decision on or before December 15, 2017.
 If there are remaining spots in the program, applications will be accepted until February 23, 2017.
 If accepted into the Academy, a deposit may be required to secure your spot.

 Do I need a certain g.p.a. to get accepted?

 We prefer students who have completed at least 45 credit hours and who have a minimum of a 3.0 cumulative g.p.a., but we will consider applicants with fewer hours and a lower g.p.a.

 What is the cost for tuition and fees?